 Located in Huntersville, 20 minutes north of Uptown Charlotte near the shores of Lake Norman, Birkdale Village is patterned after the architecture of a quaint New England coastal town.
 With a combination of stores and residences, plus dining, a movie theater and a robust special events calendar, Birkdale is unlike any other shopping destination in the area.
 Lunch at Dressler’s Restaurant is highly recommended.
 The creative eatery also has a location at Metropolitan, where you’ll end your day in Queen City style.

 Charlotte Premium Outlets is a one-stop shop for practically anything you need or simply must have.
 Highlights for your visit here can include anything from Coach to Kate Spade New York to Zumiez.
-If you’re still shopping come early evening, head to delectable Umi of Japan.
-Otherwise, it’s time for a big-city shopping fix at Metropolitan.
+Then it’s time for a big-city shopping fix at Metropolitan.

 Day 3: Spending in the Mountains